kyleshu/dRAID/dRAID/README.md

 ## Prerequisite

 You must complete all the CloudLab setup steps under `setup` before you proceed to any FIO experiments.
-If you want to run FIO or YCSB, you can skip the rest of the page.
-The corresponding scripts will compile the code for you.

 ## Compile